shopwp/documentation/docs/guides/add-back-to-site-link.md

-# Add back to site link to checkout page
+# Add back to site link

 Shopify doesn't provide a "back to site" link out of the box, so you need to add it yourself.
 Thankfully it's fairly easy to do with ShopWP!